A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Acknowledgment

 \section{Acknowledgment}

+The authors would like to thank Chaoxu Zhou of Columbia University for his valuable assistance in correcting errors in an earlier version of this manuscript.
+They would also like to thank the anonymous referees and the Associate Editor for providing valuable comments on an earlier draft of the paper.
+In particular, one anonymous referee suggested a proof for Lemma~\ref{lem.fg_upperbound}, which greatly improved the analysis.
 All authors were supported by the U.S.~National Science Foundation's Division of Computing and Communication Foundations and Division of Mathematical Sciences under award numbers CCF--1618717 and DMS--1319356.
-The first author was also supported by the U.S.~Department of Energy, Office of Science, Applied Mathematics, Early Career Research Program under Award Number DE--SC0010615.}{\ACKNOWLEDGMENT{All authors were supported by the U.S.~National Science Foundation's Division of Computing and Communication Foundations and Division of Mathematical Sciences under award numbers CCF--1618717 and DMS--1319356.
+The first author was also supported by the U.S.~Department of Energy, Office of Science, Applied Mathematics, Early Career Research Program under Award Number DE--SC0010615.}{\ACKNOWLEDGMENT{The authors would like to thank Chaoxu Zhou of Columbia University for his valuable assistance in correcting errors in an earlier version of this manuscript.
+They would also like to thank the anonymous referees and the Associate Editor for providing valuable comments on an earlier draft of the paper.
+In particular, one anonymous referee suggested a proof for Lemma~\ref{lem.fg_upperbound}, which greatly improved the analysis.
+All authors were supported by the U.S.~National Science Foundation's Division of Computing and Communication Foundations and Division of Mathematical Sciences under award numbers CCF--1618717 and DMS--1319356.
 The first author was also supported by the U.S.~Department of Energy, Office of Science, Applied Mathematics, Early Career Research Program under Award Number DE--SC0010615.}}

 \ifthenelse{\coralreport = 1}{ }{ }